 Here’s the deal…

 The standard guitar is literally a miracle.
 It’s a perfectly crafted instrument.
 Over the past 500+ years the guitar has slowly been tweaked to perfection.
-And currently, the size, shape, and guild of a standard guitar ensures you get the absolute best comfort, sound and durability from this amazing instrument.
+With the modern-day guitar, the size, shape, and build of a standard guitar ensures that you get the absolute best comfort, sound and durability from this amazing instrument.

-This is where travel guitars screw things up.
+This is where traveler guitars screw the proverbial pooch.

 Don’t worry- the best travel guitars sound amazing!
 Just don’t expect it sound like a song from ‘Eric Clapton Unplugged’… Because it won’t.

 But I promise you, whatever travel guitar you choose it will sound awesome, it’ll be lightweight, and it will accompany you around the world 🙂